aidamanna/kitchenator/README.md

 Steps to deploy the infrastructure for the first time:
 1. Configure `AWS_ACCOUNT_ID` environment variable and AWS IAM user with the proper permissions
-2. Execute the script `infrastructure/apply.sh`
+2. Execute the scripts under `infrastructure/state-bucket/apply.sh` & `infrastructure/users/apply.sh`
 1. In travis-ci, set the `AWS_ACCOUNT_ID` environment variable.
 3. In travis-ci, set the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` with the values created for the AWS travis user, `travis-kitchenator`.